acantril/learn-cantrill-io-labs/aws-hybrid-activedirectory/02_LABINSTRUCTIONS/STAGE4 - Create Trust.md

 Click `OK`
 Type `Admin`
 Click `Check Names`
+(**if you are prompted for login credentials**)
 Enter `admin@ad.animals4life.org` and `YOUR_DOMAIN_ADMIN_PASSWORD` for enter network credentials Make sure the line with Logon Name `Admin` is selected
 Click `OK`, `OK`, `OK`
 The On prem admin user is now an Admin of the AWS Directory
 This is using the trust

-Logoff the JumpBox-AWS
+Logoff the JumpBox-AWS, right now you are logged in using the AWS credentials admin@aws.animals4life.org
-Login as `admin@ad.animals4life.org`
+Login as `admin@ad.animals4life.org` (so you are logging into an AWS side server, using on-premises credentials)

 Works!!